 The final component of the community Initiative revolves around investing in student achievement and honoring Black faculty.
 Currently, there are several opportunities for continued and accelerated philanthropic support.

 Established in 2019 Leadership Education to Advance Diversity–African, Black and Caribbean (LEAD-ABC)is a UCI School of Medicine mission-based program aimed at producing future physicians who are committed to addressing the health needs of African, Black and Caribbean communities in California, the United States, and beyond.

 Meet Sydney Charles and Tatum Larsen, two literary journalism majors and talented storytellers.
 In their new video series, “The Welcome Table with Sydney and Tatum” (named after a gospel song and short story by Alice Walker), Charles and Larsen spotlight the pivotal moments in the lives of Black faculty, staff, students and alumni in the School of Humanities.

-In responding to this national imperative, UCI Black Thriving Initiative builds on the campus Inclusive Action Plan, extends the UCI Confronting Extremism Program and aligns with the UC Regents principles against intolerance.
+In responding to this national imperative, UCI Black Thriving Initiative builds on the campus Inclusive Action Plan, extends the UCI Confronting Extremism Program, and aligns with the Principles against Intolerance approved by the UC Regents.
 Recent achievements include:

-- Appointment of the first Black dean in the history of the Paul Merage School of Business and only one among the six business schools in the University of California (2021)
+Appointment of the first Black dean in the history of the Paul Merage School of Business, currently the only one among the six business schools in the University of California (2021)

-- Successful hire of 13 new Black faculty—the largest number in a single recruitment cycle—in arts, business, biological sciences, education, engineering, humanities, law, nursing, social ecology and social sciences (2020)
+Successful hire of 13 new Black faculty in arts, business, biological sciences, education, engineering, humanities, law, nursing, social ecology and social sciences – the largest number of African American faculty recruited in a single cycle (2020)